 Fascinating Facts About Vision

 Sight is arguably the sense that connects us most closely with our world.
 Yet vision is not always the black and white proposition it seems to be.
 There is a myriad of aspects of vision that are not completely understood or which don’t seem to make sense on a strictly logical level.
 Here are 5 facts about the vision that may surprise you.

 1. The Colorblind Sometimes Dream in Color

-Some people who are colorblind are able to dream in full color.
+Some people who are colorblind are able to dream in full color (check out our coloured contact lenses range).
 Whether they can or not seems to depend on when they went colorblind.
 If they lost the ability to distinguish colors later in life their dreams will likely continue to reflect the full spectrum of colors.
 If they were born colorblind, however, probably not.
 This suggests a possible link between memory and our experience of color.
 Though the exact implications of such a link remain fuzzy.

 2. Seeing the World Differently